Trainual Alternatives: The Best Tools for SOPs, Onboarding, and Training in 2026

 Is Waybook a Trainual alternative?

 Yes.
-Waybook is a Trainual alternative for teams that need structured SOPs, onboarding workflows, and scalable process documentation with long-term maintenance in mind.
+Waybook is a Trainual alternative for teams that need structured SOPs, onboarding workflows, and process documentation that holds up as the company grows with long-term maintenance in mind.

 What's the difference between Trainual and SOP software?